Data-Science-kosta/Forecasting-air-pollution-LSTM-model-and-Regression-trees-model/Forecasting air pollution (LSTM model and Regression trees model)/README-Template.md

 # Forecasting concetration of PM10 particles based on weather data
-Building a complete Machine Learning pipeline for forecasting pollution 12 hours ahead.
+Building a complete Machine Learning pipeline for forecasting air pollution 12 hours ahead.
 ## DATA:
 The data is collected from 8 different stations in Macedonia.
 Links from where the data was collected: